lorinbaum/lorinbaum.github.io/posts/tinygrad dev exploration.md

 can create a Tensor on a device that does not actually work and will only cause an error when realized (not when realized even, but tolist does not work. where do they fail, how much work is wasted on it?

 if `CUDA`, `ptx_matcher:PatternMatcher` might replace the other pattern matcher that was laboriously created when importing tensor?

+how good is tinygrad introspection? feel need for an inliner to be rooted in base reality.